Living in Uncertain Times: Coping With a New “Normal”

-People can be resilient in the face of traumatic experiences but they can’t avoid them.
+People can be resilient in the face of traumatic experiences but we can’t avoid them.
 Sooner or later, if we live long enough, we all face grave dangers and grave losses.
-We can’t avoid trauma–instances where we feel threatened, helpless and/or overwhelmed.
-Resiliency lies in being able to act–in feeling that we are not helpless, we can do something to make things better–if not for ourselves than for others.
-Resiliency also lies in the ability to reach out to others for help and support–to avoid isolating ourselves.
+We can’t avoid traumatic instances where we feel threatened, helpless or overwhelmed.
+Resiliency lies in being able to act – in feeling that we are not helpless, we can do something to make things better – if not for ourselves, then for others.
+Resiliency also lies in the ability to reach out to others for help and support to avoid isolating ourselves.

 Trauma is an everyday event, natural and widespread.
-Trauma impacts victims of "ordinary" events such as traffic accidents, falls, illnesses, sudden losses and abuse as well as "extraordinary" events such as natural disasters, violence, torture, terrorist attacks and war, labor camps and holocausts.
+Trauma impacts victims of “ordinary” events such as traffic accidents, falls, illnesses, sudden losses, and abuse, as well as “extraordinary” events such as natural disasters, viral epidemics, violence, torture, terrorist attacks, war, labor camps, and holocausts.

 The majority of people exposed to traumatic events do not suffer from long-term emotional damage.
-However, 20 percent of the population exposed to trauma will develop PTSD, and a higher percentage will feel some traumatic effect on their lives.
+However, 20 percent of the population exposed to trauma will develop post-traumatic stress disorder (PTSD), and a higher percentage will feel some traumatic effect on their lives.

 Furthermore, events like the Sept.
-11 attacks, and the ongoing threats of anthrax, small pox epidemic and bio-chemical warfare and terrorist attacks, impact the nation as a whole and the "collective nervous system" becomes activated and on edge.
-The population is on alert, feeling unsafe, overwhelmed and helpless when facing on-going unpredictability.
+11 attacks impact the nation as a whole and the “collective nervous system” becomes activated and on edge.
+The population is on alert, feeling unsafe, overwhelmed and helpless when facing ongoing unpredictability.

-The impact from experiencing a traumatic event can be pervasive and destructive to individual lives, families, communities and nations.
+The impact of experiencing a traumatic event can be pervasive and destructive to individual lives, families, communities, and nations.

 The cost of unresolved trauma to society is incalculable.
 Trauma has been correlated to: